 If you have any chronic eye problems such as dry eye or allergic conjunctivitis, its very important you manage these conditions with eye drops and other medications as necessary prior to surgery.
 Discuss any eye conditions you have with Dr. Prasad prior to surgery.
 As with any surgery, a full review of your medical history, current medications and risks associated with any systemic disease will be discussed with Dr. Prasad.

 Side effects are limited generally to swelling and bruising around the eye and cheek area.
-Dry eye can also occur temporarily after any eyelid procedure, but since ptosis surgery results in more exposure of the eye, its recommended to have artificial tears to keep the eyes lubricated after surgery.
+Dry eye can also occur temporarily after any eyelid procedure, but since ptosis surgery results in more exposure of the eye, it’s recommended to have artificial tears to keep the eyes lubricated after surgery.

 Post-surgical instructions are provided for the specific type of ptosis surgery you undergo.
 General instructions include: the application of antibiotic ointment, cold compresses and other details.